rassie/beads-ui/docs/adr/001-push-only-lists.md

   - `tab:issues` for the Issues view
   - `tab:board:ready|in-progress|closed|blocked` for Board columns
   - `tab:epics` for the Epics tab; `epic:${id}` for expanded children
-- See `app/main.js` for current subscription wiring and filter → spec mapping.
+- See `app/main.js` for current subscription wiring, filter → spec mapping, and per‑subscription push routing.